 The Company will require significant funding to perform the necessary clinical trials, and to meet the Company's long-term development and commercialization goals.
-The Company plans to meet its capital requirements primarily through issuances of equity securities, or debt financings, as well as other sources.
+The Company believes that its cash as of March 31, 2022, subsequent cash proceeds from the exercise of warrants and planned capital raises will be sufficient to support operations through the next twelve months from the date the consolidated financial statements are issued, including funding of the THIO-101 lead-in and preliminary efficacy of the phase 2 THIO-101.
+The Company plans to meet its capital requirements primarily through issuances of equity securities.
 The Company cannot make any assurances that additional financings will be available, on acceptable terms or at all.
-If the Company is unable to raise the necessary funding, management will undertake cost cutting measures to reduce compensation and reduce the scope of or delay its clinical programs.
+If the Company is unable to raise the necessary funding, management will undertake cost cutting measures, as done in the past, to reduce compensation and reduce the scope of or delay its clinical programs.
 This could negatively impact the Company's business and could also lead to the reduction of the Company's operations.